DaannyJ/Projects/Swedish Car Registry/README.md

+## Analyzing Newly Registered Cars in Sweden: An Electric Journey 🚗⚡️

 🚗 Analyzing Newly Registered Cars in Sweden: An Electric Journey 🌱

 I'm thrilled to share with you a project that I've been passionately working on—analyzing newly registered cars in Sweden, with a particular emphasis on electric vehicles (EVs). 📈⚡️